JOB: Campaign Director

 BASED IN: Nashville, statewide and national travel required

-- Oversee the creation, tracking, and reporting of program goals, outcomes, and benchmarks.
+- Oversee the creation, tracking, and reporting of organizing goals, outcomes, and benchmarks

-- Provide consistent support for supervisors including weekly check-in's and managing schedules.
+- Provide consistent support for supervisees including weekly check-in's and managing schedules

-- Oversee team budget and manage costs associated with campaigns.
+Oversee team budget and manage costs associated with organizing

-- Align team priorites TIRRC's long-term goal and core values.
+Align team priorities with TIRRC’s long-term goals and core value

 - Fundraise including but not limited to membership recruitment, grassroots fundraising, and grant writing.

 - Maintain organizational database with information from campaigns and events.

 - Participate in organizational events as needed; represent TIRRC at community events.